Lewis Del Mar

 Lewis Del Mar is an American experimental pop duo from Rockaway Beach, Queens, New York City.
-Consisting of singer and guitarist Danny Miller, and drummer and producer Max Harwood, the group first received attention in early 2015 when their debut single Loud(y) was featured in the number one spot on Hype Machine.
-They released their debut EP in January 2016, which peaked at number 7 on Billboard Emerging Artists.
+Consisting of singer and guitarist Danny Miller, and drummer and producer Max Harwood, the group first received attention in early 2015 when their debut single "Loud(y)" was featured in the number one spot on Hype Machine.
+They released their debut extended play, EP, in January 2016, which peaked at number 7 on Billboard Emerging Artists.
 Their self-titled debut album was released on October 7, 2016, through Columbia Records.

 Career

 Lewis Del Mar (2016–2020)

+Danny Miller performing with Lewis Del Mar at the Bowery Ballroom in New York City, 2016.